James O'Brien, 3rd Marquess of Thomond: Naval career

 As a captain's servant, he entered the navy on 17 April 1783 on board HMS Hebe, stationed in the Channel.
 From 1786 to 1789 he was a midshipman in the 74-gun Pegasus and the 32-gun HMS Andromeda frigate, both commanded by the Duke of Clarence, under whom he also served with the Channel fleet in HMS Valiant in 1790.
 As a lieutenant he joined, in succession, on the home station, second-rate HMS London, the 38-gun fifth-rate HMS Artois, and the 74-gun HMS Brunswick.
 In the latter ship he was present in William Cornwallis' celebrated retreat, 16 and 17 June 1795.
 On 5 December 1796 he was promoted to the command of the 14-gun sloop HMS Childers.
 From 1800 to 1804 he commanded Emerald on the West Indies station, where, on 24 June 1803, he made a prize of L'Enfant Prodigue, a French national schooner of sixteen guns, and in the spring of 1804 distinguished himself in forwarding the supplies at the capture of Surinam, as well as by defeating a projected expedition by the enemy against Antigua.

 On 29 November 1809 he was granted a Royal Warrant of Precedence as if his father had succeeded to the marquisate of Thomond, and was henceforth known as Lord James O'Brien.
 From September 1813 until November 1815, he served in the English Channel in HMS Warspite.
 He became a rear-admiral in 1825, a vice-admiral in 1837, a full admiral on 13 May 1847, and an Admiral of the Red in 1853.
 On the accession of William IV, he was made a lord of the bedchamber, and nominated G.C.H. on 13 May 1831.
 He succeeded his brother, William O'Brien, on 21 August 1846 as the third Marquess of Thomond.

+Retirement

+He retired to Bath where he became an important figure in local society.
+Amongst other appointments he was Chairman of the Ball Committee, Chairman of the Trustees of Bath Savings Bank, a member of the prestigious York Club and a Steward of the Club's Annual Ball.

-He died at his residence, near Bath, Somerset, on 3 July 1855, and was buried in the catacombs of St. Saviour's Church, Walcot, Bath, on 10 July.
+He died at his residence in Bath (20 Royal Crescent) on 3 July 1855, and was buried in the catacombs of St. Saviour's Church, Walcot, Bath, on 10 July.